Chatham House Rule: Purpose

-Generally, the Chatham House Rule is imposed as a condition of being allowed to attend a meeting or event: all participants are understood to have agreed that it would be conducive to free discussion that they should be subject to the rule for the relevant part of the meeting.
-The success of the rule may depend upon it being considered morally binding, particularly in circumstances where a failure to comply with the rule may not result in sanction.
+Use

-European Central Bank usage
+European Central Bank

 The European Central Bank (ECB) sometimes adopts the Chatham House Rule.
 In May 2015, release of a speech, which adhered to the rule, by ECB board member Benoît Cœuré caused divided opinion as to its use and his self-publication.
 The Cœuré speech affected currency, and stock and bond markets.
 Thereafter, ECB invocations of the rule for a question-and-answer session and opening remarks for Cœuré, respectively, by Vice President Vítor Constâncio and fellow board member Peter Praet, gained attention.
 An ECB governing council member Boštjan Jazbec also had, the same month, convened questions-and-answers, under the rule.

+Bilderberg Group

+The Bilderberg Group uses the Chatham House Rule for its annual conferences, which feature between 120 and 150 prominent politicians, CEOs, national security experts, academics, and journalists invited by the group's steering committee.
+The practice has been criticized by some commentators, who view the conferences as a means for policymakers to make decisions without public accountability.